Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 It is mostly a matter of matching your existing application's compute, networking, and storage requirements to the cloud platform's resources.
 It is even easier to implement when the application is already virtualized (using virtual machines).

 There are several companies that have used lift and shift to move to the cloud.
-One common practice is to rehost in the beginning and then improve systems from that point forward.
+One common practice is to rehost in the beginning and then improve their systems from that point forward.

 Its meteoric rise was triggered by an incident in 2008 when a data center corruption made purchasing DVDs impossible for three days.